Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 ## Fairness Analysis
 Is this model fair between different groups?
 My two groups are "new" power outages and "old" power outages.
-New power outages are any outage that occured after 2010.
-"Old" power outages are any outages that occured during or before 2010.
-Below are the null and alternative hypothesis, test statisitic, and significance level.
+New power outages are any outages that occurred after 2010.
+"Old" power outages are any outages that occurred during or before 2010.
+Below are the null and alternative hypothesis, test statistic, and significance level.
 **Null Hypothesis:** The model is fair.
 The model has roughly equal F1 Scores for old power outages and new power outages.
 Any differences are due to random chance.

 **Alternative Hypothesis:** The model is unfair.
 The model has different F1 Scores for old power outages and new power outages.